Low investment business ideas to start online

 Tour guide – if you know your local area well, show people round!
 Offer walking tours, create guides to download

 Don’t forget, particularly with service businesses, you might need specific qualifications or insurance to stay inside the law.
-You don’t want your new business to fail before it gets off the ground simply because you missed something.
-As always – do your research before you start.
+You’ll also need to think carefully about your cashflow so that you can mitigate any risks before they start.
+You don’t want your new business to fail before it gets off the ground simply because you missed something!
+As we always say, do your research before you start.

 You don’t have to be a successful entrepreneur with millions of pounds of investment secured to start your own business.
 With a little thought, time and effort, it’s possible to set up a sound business with no investment at all.
 Although some of our ideas here might require a small amount of investment, most of them are achievable by those of us with full time work.
 Think about what you love to do, and work out how you can make the most of it.
 As the old saying goes, if you do what you love, you’ll never work a day in your life!
 That might not be quite true, but starting a side hustle and developing your business has never been easier.
 The sooner you start, the sooner you’ll be succeeding!
 Go get started – we wish you luck – and if you’re incorporating DropShipping into your business, talk to us.